SilviuManea/TypeScript_Tutorial/README.md

 Lesson9 - TypeScript Tutorial #9 Type Aliases
 //we can use an alias for a custom type so that we dont need to define them each time in the functions.Plus we reduce code duplication

-//Lesson10 - TypeScript Tutorial #10 - Function Signatures
+Lesson10 - TypeScript Tutorial #10 - Function Signatures
-Signatures describe the general structure of a function - what data type it takes and returns.
+//Signatures describe the general structure of a function - what data type it takes and returns.

-//Lesson11 - TypeScript Tutorial #11 - The DOM & Type Casting
+Lesson11 - TypeScript Tutorial #11 - The DOM & Type Casting
+//Basic Dom Interaction and type casting.